Watt3r/TwitchTurtle/README.md

 ### Basic installation

-* Download the new release from https://github.com/Watt3r/TwitchTurtle/releases/ and run it
+* Download the new release from https://github.com/Watt3r/TwitchTurtle/releases/
+* Change the settings in settings/setttings.py with any text editor
+* Run main.exe

 #### Building from Source